 High School Summer College

 Live and learn in the heart of Silicon Valley at one of the world’s leading research universities.
-Renowned for entrepreneurial innovation and academic excellence, Stanford enriches your curiosity, creativity, and knowledge with more than 145 summer courses in the Humanities and Sciences, Earth Sciences, and Engineering, to help you reach your full potential.
+Renowned for entrepreneurial innovation and academic excellence, Stanford enriches your curiosity, creativity, and knowledge with hundreds of available courses, to help you reach your full potential.
 Study alongside a dynamic, diverse student body from more than 30 countries in small classes with dedicated instructors, with the opportunity to earn credit and an official transcript from Stanford.
 Summer Session Students enjoy access to Stanford’s exceptional student-life resources, from state-of-the-art athletic facilities to world-class libraries, superior academic support, and more.

 - Live on the Stanford campus as a residential student or attend as a commuter.